 Usage policies (loan periods, renewals, and number of users) vary by vendor.
 Please see vendor boxes below for usage information and links to vendor FAQs or user guides.

-- Though some eBook publishers are allowing more simultaneous users due to COVID-19, most eBooks (and audiobooks) permit only 5 users at a time.
+- Most eBooks (and audiobooks) permit only 5 users at a time.
 Viewing online & downloads (checkouts) are considered simultaneous usage.

 - In order to download or borrow an eBook, users need to create a My EBSCOhost Account and have the EBSCO Mobile App or Adobe Digital Editions installed on the device being used.
 (You should not need an account or additional software simply to view EPUB or PDF full text content on your desktop.)
 Click here to find out how to create an EBSCO account.
 For more information on Adobe Digital Editions, click here.
 For info on the EBSCO Mobile App, click here.

 - If you wish to "close" a viewed eBook to make it available to other users, click the Result List, New Search, Back, or Exit links in the eBook Viewer.
 If an eBook is left “open” in a browser window but is no longer being used, then the eBook becomes available to other users after the last user’s EBSCOhost session expires (30 minutes, by default) and the system confirms that they haven’t used the title in 5 minutes (for a total of up to 35 minutes).